milen-ale/todolist/README.md

 # To do List

 This is a simple ToDO List website. on complition the website will enable the user to set multiple todos with different functionality.
-Currently it's on it's first stage and it can only show the data which is manually inserted via javascript array.

 # Built With